Cronulla railway station: Description

 The building has original steel framed awning windows placed in groups of three vertically and flywire fanlights.
 There are many original timber perimeter beaded doors.
 There are cantilevered steel posts with concrete bases to the platform awning.
 The awning ceiling has fluorescent strip lighting.
 There is a luggage store door bricked up.
 On the Cronulla Street (east) side of the main platform building there are some modern aluminium framed windows, and modern glazed doors with roller shutters.
 The Countrylink Travel Centre located to the north of the entry area on the street (east) elevation has modern aluminium framed glazed doors.
 At the far northern end of the building, opening onto both the platform and the street, is a shop, which is contained within the curved northern end of the building.
 There are original flat concrete awnings over the shop entry and the window on the street side of the shop.
 There is a 1989 plaque on the Cronulla Street (east) side, near the station entry, to commemorate the 50th anniversary of Cronulla Station unveiled by the Hon.
-Bruce Baird on 16 December 1989.
+Bruce Baird the then-minister for transport on 16 December 1989.